Latest News

 Club History

-The Theatre Arts Club, a Michigan nonprofit organization, was established in 1910 as a dramatic club for women only.
+The Theatre Arts Club is a Michigan non-profit organization, established in 1910 as an all-women’s

 Eva Woodbridge Victor Scholarship Fund